MarioniLab/EmptyDrops2017/README.md

 Run:

 - `analysis.Rmd`, which will perform the analysis of each the PBMC dataset.
-Compare to the expected results in `analysis.md`.
+This can be compared to the expected results in `analysis.md`.
 - `plot_maker.R`, which will create the plots used in the manuscript.